Header image courtesy of Vianney Cahen (via Unsplash)

 Mane of a lion, nose of a monkey, feet of a Tibetan yak.
 Squint, and the Pekingese dog (北京狗; bak1 ging1 gau2) at once resembles a strangely adorable cryptid that fuses together the fluffiest and cutest traits of several wild animal species.
 Bred by Chinese royalty to act as devoted court companions, the bushy maned Pekingese dog proudly bears a regal history that stretches back thousands of years.
 Read on for a look into its curious history.

 Pekingese dogs bear striking likenesses towards lions, and that is no coincidence.
-By order of the monarchs, the pups were intentionally reared as a shrunken-down version of the savanna kings in order to be kept as pets.
-It is believed that the pedigree can trace its lineage back to early Maltese species that were brought to China by Muslim traders during approximately 200 BC.
+By royal order, the pups were intentionally reared as shrunken-down versions of the savanna kings in order to be kept as pets.
+It is believed that the pedigree can trace its lineage back to early Maltese species that were brought to China by Muslim traders during 200 BC.

 One of the Chinese versions of its namesake (獅子狗; si1 ji2 gau2) literally translates to “lion dog.”
 This title references an old tale of a lion and marmoset that fell in love, but who were unable to be together because of their dangerously differing sizes, prompting them to ask the Buddha for help.
 The deity consents and scales down the great beast, but retains its majestic strength and big heart.
 From this unlikely couple descends the Pekingese, as well as the stone guardian lions (石獅; sek6 si1) erected to stand before imperial buildings.